 V. sounds off and reflects on her week in comics.
 This week: Detective Comics, Birds of Prey, The Infinite Vacation, Wonder Woman, Fables, and The Strange Talent of Luther Strode.

 Sometimes, the decision is obvious: The comic’s quality plunges or goes in a direction you don’t like.
 Maybe the writer and/or artist changes and their work doesn’t move you.
-But let's say you're reading a book that you've enjoyed for a long time, one...
-Continue Reading →

 V. runs down her pull list – Wonder Woman, Birds of Prey, Fables, Morning Glories, and of course … CHEW!